Chibhiraj/cricket_data/README.md

 **Description**

-This React application features a dynamic and responsive data table for displaying cricket player information.
+This React application features a dynamic and responsive data table for displaying cricket player information like name, matches ,average, team.

 **The table provides the following functionalities:**